 Why choose timber windows?

 Replacing your windows is an important investment.
-You’re considering the benefits of timber glazed windows and the pros and cons of wooden frames versus uPVC because you want to make sure you’re getting the best product for your home.
+You’re considering the benefits of timber windows and the pros and cons of wooden frames versus uPVC because you want to make sure you’re getting the best product for your home.